w3c/wai-bcase/bibliography.md

 * [_Making Bulb Accessible_](https://bulb.co.uk/blog/making-bulb-accessible-introducing-the-new-bulb-site) Pickering, Heydon; Bulb.co.uk (2018)<br />
 Type: Blog post<br />
-Summary: Implementation process description from a renewable energy company in the UK, inlcuding the development of code and design pattern libraries that bakein accessibility from the start.
+Summary: Implementation process description from a renewable energy company in the UK, including the development of code and design pattern libraries that bake-in accessibility from the start.

 ## Diversity/Human Factors

 * [_Richard Branson Supports People With Disabilities -- Here Are Six Ways You Can Do It, Too_](https://www.forbes.com/sites/gaudianohunt/2016/10/31/richard-branson-supports-disabilities/#4da9aa36788e).
 Gaudiano, P. and Hunt, E.; Forbes.com (2016).<br />
 Type: Article  <br />
-Summary: Forbes reports on the US Department of Labor National Disability Employment Month by listing 6 steps to improve the culture of disability inclusion in compnaies.
-The authors advocate that the future demands a new mindset in which diversity and inclusion are explicitly linked to the success of organizations and provide this guide to help compnaies get started.
+Summary: Forbes reports on the US Department of Labor National Disability Employment Month by listing 6 steps to improve the culture of disability inclusion in companies.
+The authors advocate that the future demands a new mindset in which diversity and inclusion are explicitly linked to the success of organizations and provide this guide to help companies get started.

 * [_Is there a payoff for top team diversity?_](https://www.mckinsey.com/business-functions/organization/our-insights/is-there-a-payoff-from-top-team-diversity)  Barta, Thomas, Markus Kleiner, and Tilo Neumann; McKinsey Quarterly (2018).<br />
 Type: Report  <br />